-From your personal trainer to organizations like Weight Watchers and Alcoholics Anonymous, behavioral change is empowered by accountability and community.
+From your personal trainer to organizations like Weight Watchers and Alcoholics Anonymous, accountability and community empower behavior change.

-So if you’re trying to save more, find an accountability partner, hire a coach, or join a community.
-It’s well-known the power of community will keep you motivated and improve your sense of wellbeing.
-But it can also improve your financial wellness and your savings rate.
+So if you’re trying to save more, consider finding an accountability partner, hiring a coach, or joining a community.
+The power of community will keep you motivated and improve your sense of well-being.
+In addition, it can improve your financial wellness and your savings rate.

 Put your savings in a separate bank account.

 Why put it aside?
-Putting the funds in a different account than your daily spending serves as a mental nudge to not use them.
-It ensures that you’re actively working toward your savings goals and prevents overspending.
+Putting the funds in a separate account from your daily spending serves as a mental nudge to not use them.
+It ensures you’re actively working toward your savings goals and prevents overspending.
 Best of all, you’ll know exactly how much you have saved at a glance.

 Big challenges can easily become overwhelming.
 Break down your savings goal into smaller, more tolerable steps.

-Still a big sum to swallow?
-Yeah, for me too.
+Still an enormous sum to swallow?
+Yeah, I get it.

 Think of it this way: